pradeeptathineni/quest/demo/README.md

 ## Usage

 Once the infrastructure is deployed, you can access the web application by navigating to the public DNS address of the loadbalancer in your web browser.
-You can find the public IP address in the Terraform output or in the AWS EC2 console.
+You can find the public DNS address in the Terraform output or in the AWS EC2 console.

 Every time a change is pushed to the master branch, such as a commit or pull request, the CircleCI pipeline will kick off the workflow defined in the .circleci/config.yml file.
 Remember to update and commit the workflows as needed.